openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 .. meta:
     frontend_status: Done

+The following kinds of relationships are described in :ref:`Requirements in Overriding and Hiding`:

-The relationship between the return types of an interface and of any overridden interface method is specified in :ref:`Requirements in Overriding and Hiding`.
+-  The relationship between the return type of an interface and that of any overridden interface method.

-The relationship between the *throws* clauses of an interface method and of any overridden interface method is specified in :ref:`Requirements in Overriding and Hiding`.
+-  The relationship between the *throws* clause of an interface method and that of any overridden interface method.

-The relationship between the signatures of an interface method and of any overridden interface method is specified in :ref:`Requirements in Overriding and Hiding`.
+-  The relationship between the signatures of an interface method and that of any overridden interface method.

-The relationship between the accessibility of an interface method and that of any overridden interface method is specified in :ref:`Requirements in Overriding and Hiding`.
+-  The relationship between the accessibility of an interface method and that of any overridden interface method.

 A compile-time error occurs if a default method is override-equivalent to a non-*private* method of the class *Object*.
-Any class that implements the interface must inherit the method's own implementation.
+Any class that implements interface must inherit the method's own implementation.

 .. index::
    overriding